Titles and Roles

 Dr. Patel is a graduate of Duke University and received his Medical Degree from University of North Carolina School of Medicine.
 He completed a seven year surgical Residency at the University of North Carolina Department of Otolaryngology with a focus in translational research.
 Dr. Patel then pursued Fellowship training in Extended Endoscopic Approaches (EEA) to the skull base at The Ohio State University Wexner Center followed by a year of Fellowship training at the University of Pennsylvania Head and Neck Oncology program.

 Dr. Patel's area of interest is head and neck cancer.
-Specifically he is interested in public health outreach and genomics in the setting of human papilloma virus (HPV) induced oropharyngeal squamous cell carcinoma.
+Specifically he is interested in clinical trials that advance personalized cancer care.
+Currently he works with Dr. Rafi Ahmed’s laboratory at the Emory Vaccine Center to better understand the immune system in the setting of human papilloma virus (HPV) induced oropharyngeal squamous cell carcinoma.
+He believes public health outreach is a critical component to preventing head and neck cancers.

 Below is a listing of current federal grants for the above principal investigator.